moomance/armance-capstone/README.md

 1. Clone the repository: `git clone https://github.com/moomance/armance-capstone.git`
 2. Install the dependencies: `npm install`
-3. Set up the database: `npm run capstone`
+3. Set up the database: `mysql -u root -p`
+4. Create database `CREATE DATABASE capstone`
+5. Once you have a database to use, update the knexfile.js with your user, password, and database information.
+6. Create a .env file based on .env.example, and update your password information
-4. Start the client: `npm start`
+7. Start the client: `npm start`
-5. Start the server: `node --watch index.js`
+8. Start the server: `node --watch index.js`

 ## Endpoints